SvenMichaelKlose/tunix/README.md

 ```

 Makes a copy of currently mapped RAM contents that will be copied
 back on reset.
-Expects the restart address in register A (low) and
+Expects the restart address at $0104/$0105 and the
-X (high).
+required Ultimem register set at $0120.

 ### $a00c – Launch from RAM